 Drinking can be an expensive habit.
-While you may not notice a dollar here or two dollars there, consider how much you spend per week and per year on alcohol.
+You may not notice a dollar here or two dollars there, but think about how much you spend on alcohol each week.
+It can add up.

 Enter Your Information

-A 750 ml bottle of wine contains about 5 5-ounce glasses; a liter bottle contains about 6 glasses.
+A 750 ml bottle of wine contains about 5 5-ounce glasses.
+A liter bottle contains about 6 glasses.

 On average, your drinking costs are per week and per year.

-Weigh the costs, benefits, and risks of your own drinking to see if your drinking is affordable, healthy and
+Weigh the costs, benefits, and risks of your own drinking to see if your drinking is affordable, healthy, and

 safe for you.

-This information is not intended as a substitute for professional health care.
-Always consult a health care provider for advice concerning your health.
+This information is not intended as a substitute for professional healthcare.
+Always consult a healthcare provider for advice concerning your health.
 Only your health care provider can advise you about your health.